-In 15 years of being a massage therapist, I have bought and used many self-care massage tools for self-care.
+In my 20 years of being a massage therapist, I have bought and used many self-care massage tools for self-care.
 Of the many I have tried, there are only a few I use consistently and recommend to others.

 These are the tools I use to help me after a long day of giving massages and what I recommend to my clients for self-massage at home between their appointments.